jembi/openhim-config-datim-global/README.md

 When installed, the `load-initial-data.sh` script will be placed in `/etc/openhim/` along with the data if you ever need to run it again.

+After the package is installed the user must manually set the following:

+* A DHIS username and password to use on the 'ADX/DXF import' channel under the 'DHIS Global' route.
+* The certificate for the 'DATIM-node' client must be added to the trusted list in the keystore.